NeuralCrop: Combining physics and machine learning for improved crop yield projections: Methods

 The considered process-based components of NeuralCrop are implemented in a fully differentiable manner to enable the end-to-end 'online training', which requires all processes along the backpropagation path to be differentiable by automatic differentiation (AD)~\cite{gelbrecht2025pseudospectralnet}.
-Differentiability allows ML components to be optimized by taking into account interactions with their associated process-based components at each training iteration.
-We use neural ordinary differential equations (NODE) \cite{chen2018neural} in NeuralCrop to emulate daily carbon allocation (described in Supplementary Information~\ref{sec:crop_carbon_allocation}).
+Differentiability allows ML components to be optimized by taking into account interactions with the governing equations for model dynamics.
+For example, we use neural ordinary differential equations (NODE) \cite{chen2018neural} in NeuralCrop to emulate daily carbon allocation (described in Supplementary Information~\ref{sec:crop_carbon_allocation}).
 Through 'online training', the NODE parameters are updated while accounting for interactions with internal prognostic states.
 Another big advantage of differentiability is that unobservable latent variables parameterized by neural networks can be implicitly optimized through backpropagation using target prognostic observations.
 For example, in NeuralCrop, we use two fully-connected neural networks to parameterize two latent variables in photosynthesis (i.e., $\lambda$, a key variable related to photosynthetic electron transport capacity, and maximum photosynthetic carboxylation rate $V_{cmax}$), respectively (described in Supplementary Information~\ref{sec:photosynthesis}).
 This approach enables NeuralCrop to capture the spatiotemporal variability of both $\lambda$ and $V_{cmax}$ using target GPP data, thereby reducing uncertainty in the representation of photosynthesis.

 NeuralCrop is implemented in Julia \cite{bezanson2017julia}, a high-performance and mature programming language for numerical and scientific computing, and its differentiability is supported by the automatic differentiation package Zygote.jl \cite{Zygote.jl-2018}.
 NeuralCrop is initialized using equilibrium states of soil carbon, nitrogen, and water pools generated from LPJmL simulations.
 All climate inputs to neural networks are standardized to a normal distribution with zero mean and unit variance, while prognostic variable inputs are linearly scaled to the range \( [0, 1] \) using their physical limits.
 NeuralCrop is optimized for GPUs, which is computationally efficient due to its neural-network components and grid-based simulations.